 Amber: Have you visited the setting of your latest “Love Finds You” book?
-If not, what most intrigues you about the place – and would you want to visit there in the future?
+If so, what was your favorite part of the trip?

 Have you learned anything about love and humility while working on your latest “Love Finds You” book that you could share with us?

 Melanie: Those two themes are woven throughout Love Finds You in Nazareth, Pennsylvania because the story is about a married couple selected by Lot to be husband and wife.
 Even as he marries Susanna, Christian Boehler loves another woman in his heart, and he often fails Susanna in the first year of their marriage.
 The story is about choosing forgiveness over anger and replacing bitterness with both love and grace.